Razbolt/pairtrader/README.md

 Data is downloaded using `yfinance`.
 If internet access is unavailable the script falls back to a small set of hard coded tickers.

+Only the adjusted close prices are used when computing the stock correlation matrix.